 It is critical to remember that students of the Wharton School are part of the larger University of Pennsylvania community.
 As a community of scholars, the University depends upon mutual trust among its members, their fundamental respect for the rights, dignity, and the worth of others, their support for basic principles of free and open expression, and their abiding commitment to the highest levels of quality and integrity of academic work.
-These University expectations are embodied in the Non-Discrimination Statement, the Statement on General Conduct, the Racial and Sexual Harassment Policies, the Guidelines on Open Expression, and the Code of Academic Integrity.
-In addition to these documents, the University has is- sued other policies, guidelines, and procedures to make explicit the expectations of the students, faculty, administrators, teaching assistants, advisors, coaches, and support staff in dealing with one another.
+These University expectations are embodied in the Equal Opportunity and Nondiscrimination Statement, the Code of Student Conduct, the Sexual Misconduct Policy, the Guidelines on Open Expression, and the Code of Academic Integrity.
+In addition to these documents, the University has issued other policies, guidelines, and procedures to make explicit the expectations of the students, faculty, administrators, teaching assistants, advisors, coaches, and support staff in dealing with one another.
 These documents are available through the University Penn Book at https://catalog.upenn.edu/pennbook/.
 These published statements outline basic expectations for behavior on campus and thus pertain to students at the Wharton School.
 Additional regulations, requirements and procedures of the Wharton School are spelled out in this publication as well as in periodic academic bulletins.